How to plan a wedding in just 6 months

 Having a long, drawn out engagement isn’t every bride’s idea of heaven.
 Why not do it sooner?
 Highgate House shares its top tips to plan a short notice wedding.

-Did you get a proposal over the figgy pudding this year, or indeed, did you pop the question?
-If so, you might just wanna get on with it for a lovely summer wedding in 2019 (not 2022)!
-Highgate House love hosting weddings, they’ve been doing it for 50 years and you can see why the elegant 17th century country house, full of English charm is up there as one of Northamptonshire’s top wedding venues.
-We spoke to them about organising the whole shebang in less than six months!
+Did you get a proposal over the figgy pudding this year or indeed, did you pop the question?
+If so, you might just wanna get on with it for a lovely summer wedding.
+Highgate House love hosting nuptials, they’ve been doing it for 50 years and you can see why the elegant 17th century country house, full of English charm is up there as one of Northamptonshire’s top wedding venues.
+We spoke to them about organising the whole shebang in less than six months.
 And it sounds pretty doable…

 As with any wedding, the first thing to do is think about your budget and what you can afford in the time you have to save.
 Also make a list of everyone you’d like to invite, so you know how far your budget needs to stretch.
 For brides who want a tailor-made dress, you should decide now as designers will need this time to make it for you.